Towards annotation-efficient segmentation via image-to-image translation: Related works

 \section{Related works}

-\textbf{Image-to-image translation.} Image to image translation was most prominently done with the CycleGAN \cite{zhu2017unpaired} which does bidirectional translation between two domains.
-UNIT \cite{liu2017unsupervised} proposed a similar approach but with a common latent space, shared by both domains, from which latent codes could be sampled.
-Augmented CycleGAN \cite{almahairi2018augmented} and Multimodal UNIT \cite{huang2018multimodal} respectively extended both methods from one-to-one mappings to many-to-many.

-\textbf{Disentangling domain-specific variations.} Both \cite{huang2018multimodal} and \cite{lee2018diverse} present methods that learn shared and domain-specific latent codes.
-These differ from the proposed method in that they do not segment and do not assume (and benefit from) an \textit{absence} domain as a subset of a \textit{presence} domain.
-In addition, the domain-specific "style" codes are encoded with a shallow network which may bias the model to indeed learn domain-specific styles; whereas, the proposed method uses deep encodings for all codes.
-Explicit disentangling of variations between these codes has recently been proposed in \cite{gonzalez2018image} by way of a gradient reversal layer \cite{ganin2015unsupervised}.

-\textbf{Data Augmentation.} GANs are used to augment liver lesion examples for classification in \cite{frid2018gan}. \cite{jin2018ct} synthesize data to cover uncommon cases such as peripheral nodules touching the lung boundary. \cite{guibas2017synthetic} and \cite{mok2018learning} introduce a segmentation mask generator to augment small training datasets.

-\textbf{Anomaly localization.} Generative models have been used to fit the distribution of healthy images in order to find anomalies.
-To localize lesions in brain MR images that are known to be either healthy or sick, \cite{baur2018deep} fit the healthy data distribution with an autoencoder.
-Given an image presenting a lesion, the lesion is localized via the residual of its reconstructed image which is likely to appear healthy.
-Similarly, \cite{schlegl2017unsupervised} and \cite{chen2018unsupervised} employ GAN to locate anomalies in retinal images and brain MR images, respectively.
-While these models require that weak 'sick' or 'healthy' labels are known, they are trained only on the latter.
+\textbf{Anomaly localization.} Generative models have been used to fit the distribution of healthy images in order to locate anomalies in images.
+To localize lesions in brain MRI that are known to be either healthy or with cancer, \cite{baur2018deep} fit the healthy data distribution with an autoencoder.
+Given an image presenting a lesion, the reconstruction of the image is likely to appear healthy, allowing rough localization of the lesion via the difference between the image and its reconstruction.
+Similarly, \cite{schlegl2017unsupervised} and \cite{chen2018unsupervised} employ a GAN to locate anomalies in retinal images and brain MR images, respectively.
+While these models require that weak 'diseased' or 'healthy' labels are known, they are trained only on the latter.
 Furthermore, they allow only rough unsupervised localization.